All Ways to Remove Microsoft Office from Your Computer

 Step 2: Go to ‘Programs’

-- In the Control Panel, click on “Programs” and then on “Programs and Features”.
+• Click in the Control Panel on “Programs” and then on “Programs and Features”.

 Step 3: Find Microsoft Office

-- Right-click “Microsoft Office” and select “Uninstall”.
-Follow the on-screen instructions to complete the uninstallation.
+• Right-click on “Microsoft Office” and select “Remove”.
+Follow the on-screen instructions to complete the removal.

 Method 2: Use the Microsoft Office Removal Tool